-Honors Statistics\^
+MATH 502 Honors Statistics\^ ALL YEAR/ 1 credit

 Prerequisite: MATH 403 Honors College Algebra & Trigonometry OR recommendation of math teacher.
 May be taken concurrently with MATH 503 Honors Calculus.

 Description: This course is taught through Saint Louis University 1818 dual credit program.
 This course will cover data production and analysis, probability basics and distributions, sampling, estimation with confidence intervals, hypothesis testing, the t-test, correlation and regression, cross-tabulations, and chi-square testing.
 Students will learn to use the software package Excel and R-Studio.